anoopsarkar/compilers-class/faq.md

 * The above requirement for a medical certificate is waived this semester to reduce the load on the healthcare system during the covid-19 pandemic.

 ### CSIL

 * [Remote access to CSIL](http://www.sfu.ca/computing/about/support/csil/unix/how-to-use-csil-linux-cpu-server.html) is allowed.
 * CSIL computers accept SSH connections on port 24 (rather than the usual port 22) so use `ssh -p 24 csil-cpu1.csil.sfu.ca` to connect.
 * If your local machine (e.g your laptop) has a different username from your SFU username (your username can be found by examining your SFU email address: `your_username@sfu.ca`), then prefix the SFU username to the ssh or scp command. `ssh your_username@fraser.sfu.ca`.
-* You may want to refer to a quick Unix tutorial.
-There are several on the web.
-The following one covers most of what you need to use the Linux shell effectively: [Quick Unix Tutorial](http://www.ee.surrey.ac.uk/Teaching/Unix/index.html).
 *  On some CSIL Linux machines, in some rare cases, you might have to extend your CPU time limit for a process.
 If you are using tcsh then run the command "limit cputime 1800" to extend CPU time to 1800 secs or 30 mins.
 If you are using bash then use the command "ulimit -t 1800".

 ### Remote Access to CSIL (Fall 2021)